Skip to main content

 SurfaceWhat it doesWho uses itEntry page

-Platform APICreates users, manages wallets, runs onboarding and KYC, triggers in-product actions (IPAs), and issues Purchase Intents.Partners building consumer apps on Sumvin.Platform API introduction
+Platform APICreates users, manages wallets, runs onboarding and KYC, drives Errands, and issues Stamped Mandates.Partners building consumer apps on Sumvin.Platform API introduction

-SIS APIExchanges signed PINTs for verifiable JWTs, serves , and reports revocation state.
-Consumed in two modes: partners building on Sumvin use it to exchange tokens; verifiers accepting Sumvin credentials use it to validate them.App developers (token exchange) and merchants/verifiers (validation).Identity overview for builders; Verifier overview for acceptors.
+SIS APIExchanges signed Stamped Mandates for verifiable JWTs, serves , and reports revocation state.
+Used in two modes: partners building on Sumvin exchange tokens; verifiers accepting Sumvin credentials validate them.App developers (token exchange) and merchants/verifiers (validation).Identity overview for builders; Verifier overview for acceptors.

 SIS DashboardConfigures your organisation, environments, auth providers (Dynamic, Privy), CORS origins, API keys, and members.Engineering teams operating a federated identity integration on Sumvin.SIS Dashboard introduction

-App developers use the Platform API to bring a user online — creating the user’s Sumvin identity, wallet, and Safe smart account, and running them through onboarding and KYC.
-Once the user exists, they sign a Purchase Intent (PINT) — an EIP-712 message declaring the scope of an authorised action.
-In an agent flow, an AI agent signs on the user’s behalf.
-The signed PINT is exchanged with the SIS API for a JWT, which travels as x-sumvin-pint-token on outbound requests.
-Merchants and verifiers receive that header, check the signature against the SIS JWKS, and — for enhanced-tier actions like spend execution — also verify the underlying EIP-712 signature.
+App developers use the Platform API to bring a user online — creating the user’s Sigil, wallet, and Safe smart account, and running them through onboarding and KYC.
+Once the user exists, they sign a Stamped Mandate (PINT) — an EIP-712 message declaring the scope of an authorised action.
+When an Envoy acts for the user, it signs on the user’s behalf and carries out the work as an Errand.
+The signed Stamped Mandate is exchanged with the SIS API for a JWT, which travels as x-sumvin-pint-token on outbound requests.
+At the Verifier surface, merchants receive that header, check the signature against the SIS JWKS, and — for enhanced-tier actions like spend execution — also verify the underlying EIP-712 signature.
 App developers configure the integration through the SIS Dashboard: which auth provider SIS should trust for their users, which origins may call SIS from the browser, and which API keys grant server-to-server access.
 Each dashboard environment holds its own auth provider credentials and CORS origin list, so development, staging, and production stay isolated at the request-authentication and browser-origin boundary.
 API keys, by contrast, are organisation-scoped — the same key authenticates server-to-server calls regardless of environment.

 Pick a surface